FAQs by Hospitals and Health Care Providers

 1. How did the Registry come about?

 Over the course of his professional career, Dr. Barmakian noticed how many times family members agonized over end-of-life decisions for their loved ones.
 In many instances, an advance directive had been prepared, but it could not be found or was not available when it was needed.
 Unable to make a decision, most families told the doctor to “do everything you can.”
 This course of action usually resulted in a prolonged, often painful, death for their loved one.
 Because laws regarding advance directives vary from state to state, there is no single agency or organization responsible for maintaining a centralized registry.
-Frustrated by these circumstances, Dr. Barmakian started the U.S. Living Will Registry® in 1996.
+Frustrated by these circumstances, Dr. Barmakian started the U.S. Advance Care Plan Registry® in 1996.
 After extensive legal background work and in consultation with attorneys who represent hospitals, the Registry was developed and thoroughly tested before actually beginning operations.

-During the past fifteen years, feedback has been obtained from hospital attorneys, community attorneys, patient representatives, social workers, chaplains, admissions officers, medical records directors, nurses, doctors, organ transplant organizations, registrants, family members of registrants, nursing home directors, hospice directors, directors of home health organizations, visiting nurses, and hospital administrators as well as people interested in improving end-of-life care in America.
+During the past twenty years, feedback has been obtained from hospital attorneys, community attorneys, patient representatives, social workers, chaplains, admissions officers, medical records directors, nurses, doctors, organ transplant organizations, registrants, family members of registrants, nursing home directors, hospice directors, directors of home health organizations, visiting nurses, and hospital administrators as well as people interested in improving end-of-life care in America.
 Based upon this feedback, improvements in the Registry and in the registration process have been implemented, including full Internet service and the Living Vault® service (see below).
 In so doing, the Registry is now optimally situated to fulfill its mission of making people’s health care choices available whenever and wherever they are needed.

 2. How does the Registry help health care providers comply with federal regulations regarding advance directives?

 Health care providers (hospitals, doctors, skilled nursing facilities, nursing facilities, home health agencies, providers of home health care, and hospices) are required by federal law to inquire as to whether any patient has an advance directive and, if so, to obtain a copy of the document and place it in the medical record.
 Providers are also required to supply information to patients and to the community about advance directives.
 The law specifically allows health care providers to use outside agents to help comply with these regulations.
 Health care providers have had a difficult time managing advance directives at their institutions.
 Filing, storing, retrieving, updating and trying to determine if an old document is still valid, are among the problems confronting providers.
-U.S. Living Will Registry solves all of these problems.
+U.S. Advance Care Plan Registry® solves all of these problems.
 The Registry provides a way for providers to obtain up to date advance directives 24 hours a day through its automated service.
 In addition, the Registry provides educational material about advance directives and helps providers satisfy the community education requirement of the federal law.
 The Registry also eliminates the need for health care providers to maintain their own storage systems for advance directives, and because the Registry contacts each registrant annually to confirm that their choices have not changed, hospitals can be assured that the document they receive is up to date.
 The Registry also provides emergency contact information and in most instances, organ donor information, both of which can be very helpful to hospital personnel.
 The Registry will log all access to documents and will provide reports to satisfy your compliance requirements.

 3. What do lawyers think about the Registry?